How to create an invoice

 - You can also find out what to do when you don't receive a tax invoice.

 What happens if the tax invoice is incorrect?

 If the tax invoice you sent is incorrect or incomplete, it’s not a valid tax invoice.
 You’ll need to replace it with a complete and correct tax invoice.

-If you receive a tax invoice with missing information, you can still treat it as a valid tax invoice if you’re able to find the information within other documents the supplier has given you.
-Alternatively, ask for a new one with the correct information.
+If you receive a tax invoice with missing information, you can still treat it as a valid tax invoice.
+If you’re unable to find the details within other documents the supplier has given you, ask for a new one with the correct information.